wajidali30/wajidali30.github.io/index.md

 # 👋 Welcome to My Page

-I’m **Wajid Ali**, a Postdoctoral Research Associate and PhD candidate in Applied Mathematics at the **University of Liverpool, UK**.
+I am **Wajid Ali**, a Postdoctoral Research Associate and PhD candidate in Applied Mathematics at the **University of Liverpool, UK**.
 My work bridges mathematics, biology, and data science through the development of mathematical models to understand real-world systems such as epidemics, evolution, and human behaviour.

 ---